daccordeon/nondegDog/source/README.md

 # source

-Code (in Python 3 Jupyter notebooks) to run the analysis.
+Code to generate the results from the paper.